minstrel1977/rust-reference-book/src/macro-ambiguity.md

 This invariant also requires they be nonempty, which eliminates a possible ambiguity.

-**NOTE: The third invariant is currently unenforced due to historical oversight and significant reliance on the behaviour.
+**NOTE：The third invariant is currently unenforced due to historical oversight and significant reliance on the behaviour.
 It is currently undecided what to do about this going forward.
 Macros that do not respect the behaviour may become invalid in a future edition of Rust.
 See the [tracking issue].**

 ### FIRST and FOLLOW, informally

-A given matcher M maps to three sets: FIRST(M), LAST(M) and FOLLOW(M).
+A given matcher M maps to three sets：FIRST(M), LAST(M) and FOLLOW(M).

 Each of the three sets is made up of tokens.
 FIRST(M) and LAST(M) may also contain a distinguished non-token element ε ("epsilon"), which indicates that M